1965

 DS21's

-Per the parts books, the larger cross-flow radiator was used on certain European models; DS's with fuel injection or perhaps with some of the Euro air conditioning systems.
+Per the parts books, the larger cross-flow radiator was used on European models with fuel injectionAlso, it seems that Euro DS23's had the cross-flow radiator.

 USA / EURO DIFFERENCES WITH THE CROSS-FLOW RADIATOR

 Below are photos of the Euro water tank and the USA tank.
 You can see that the spigot for the water hose has been relocated from the forward side of the tank, to the aft.
 The hose is of course different as well (the hose on the USA car runs behind the distributor and under the spark plug wires whereas the hose on the Euro version runs above the alternator).
+The parts books don't seem to show any of these differences.

-USA VERSION
+USA version

-EURO VERSION
+EURO version

-Since Canadian cars only got the smog pump system (secondary air-injection) in mid-1971, we believe that Canadian cars up until 4/71 were probably equipped as their European counterparts (with the standard vertical-flow radiator).
+We believe that Canadian cars up until 4/71 were probably equipped as their European counterparts (with the standard vertical-flow radiator).
+But after 4/71, Canadian cars would be equipped as USA cars.

 TIRES